Ada, Michigan, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to standard footwear, you should bring snow boots.
-For travel to Ada (Michigan), a great option is these boots:
+In addition to regular shoes, you should bring snow boots.
+For travel to Ada (Michigan), we suggest these boots:

 Waterproof jacket that can be used in snow